 Generally, I’d say it is cheaper to bring your own car to the Isle of Wight but there will be exceptions.
 Here’s why:

-- The price of bringing a car including passengers varies between £50 and £250.
+- The price of bringing a car including passengers varies between £50 and £300.
 A day return travelling at 3am will be cheap, whilst a full week’s holiday travelling on lunchtime in August will be expensive.
 Also, the price is the same regardless of how many passengers you have in the car.
 See our ferry discount guide for the latest offers.

 - So, a single person travelling at a peak time may save some money by hiring a car.

 - A family of five travelling off peak will not save money by hiring a car.
-You’d pay a lot for ferry tickets and then need to upgrade to a larger car which would wipe out your saving.
+You’d pay a lot for ferry tickets and then need to upgrade to a larger car which would wipe out the saving.

 - There are other factors too – if you’re paying to park in Portsmouth or Southampton then that will gobble up a lot of your saving (try Just Park or Your Parking Space)